AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/connections/connect-fusion-to-google-using-oauth.md

 ## Possible error message:[403] Access Not Configured

 If the [403] Access Not Configured error message displays, you you need to enable the corresponding API in your Google Cloud Platform.
-To enable the API, follow the steps in the section [Create a project on Google Cloud Platform](#create-a-project-on-google-cloud-platform) in this article.
+To enable the API, follow the steps in the section [[!UICONTROL Create a project on] Google Cloud Platform](#create-a-project-on-google-cloud-platform) in this article.